Estuary

 • Method 2: Using Estuary Flow

-Method 1: Migrate PostgreSQL to Snowflake Using Apache Airflow
+Method 1: Steps to Load Data from Postgres to Snowflake Using Apache Airflow

-If you decide to use Apache Airflow to migrate data from Postgres to Snowflake, you will need to set up and maintain your own Apache Airflow deployment.
-There are several articles with instructions on how to connect Snowflake to Postres once you’re all set up, like this Medium article.
+If you decide to use Apache Airflow to replicate data from Postgres to Snowflake, you will need to set up and maintain your own Apache Airflow deployment.
+There are several articles with instructions on how to connect Snowflake to Postgres once you’re all set up, like this Medium article.

 Step 1: Set up Airflow